luminaxster/swe432tomcat/README.md

 Please take a moment to explore each concept, technology, command, activity, and action used in this tutorial.
 We try to strike a balance between brevity and completeness, and welcome feedback and suggestions.

 ## 2. Quick Reference
-These command line statements are here for a quick reminder of details in the tutorial.
-Preferably, Use them if you have read this guide before.
+These command line statements are here for a quick reminder of details in the tutorial. **Preferably**, use them after you have read the whole tutorial.

 ### Redeploying the app by pushing changes to the GitHub remote repo
 ```ShellSession